alira008/SequelGo/README.md

 >[!WARNING]
 >
 > This is still a work in progress and I am still extending the formatter so it generates
 > SQL code correctly.
+Need to figure out how to preserve comments.
+Currently line comments get
-> Currently comments break the interpreter
+> deleted.
+Block comments are not supported yet

 This formatter works like opionated formatters like Prettier and [Poor Man's TSQL Formatter](https://github.com/TaoK/PoorMansTSqlFormatter)